stan-dev/logos/README.md

-# logo
+# logos

-Separate repo for logos.
+Repository for Stan-related logos.

+Logos are licensed under a Creative Commons Attribution 4.0 International License.